oroinc/documentation/user_guide/channel_guide.rst

   "**Status**","Current status of the channel.

   *Inactive* or *Active*.

   For inactive channels no new data is uploaded to the system (the option is useful if a channel is being configured for future use or is out of date.)"
   "**Name**", "Name that will be used to refer to the Channel in the system.
 It is recommended to keep the name meaningful."
   "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the channel  created.

-  Channel types define the set of rules and setting applied to the channel.
+  Channel types define the set of rules and settings applied to the channel.

   There is a proven practice of extending the OroCRM with new channel types to meet specific business needs.

   The following types are available in the current version out of the box: